 In most cases, the injured party should be aware of when the harm occurred but if for some reason, they do not then they are still entitled to the same amount of time during which they can raise their lawsuit.
 A good example of this would be a medical malpractice lawsuit.
 The plaintiff may not discover lasting damage caused by malpractice until a later date.

-In most types of lawsuits, but especially in medical malpractice suits, there are three different times when the statutes of limitations would begin depending on the situation:
+In most types of lawsuits, but especially in medical malpractice suits, there are three different times when the statute of limitations would begin depending on the situation:

 1. Date of Harm – The date of harm is the earliest of the three.
 If for example, a medical malpractice suit is raised following a botched surgery, the date of harm is the day of the surgery.
 However, this also assumes that the patient was immediately made aware of the problem upon coming around from the anesthesia.
 There are also other scenarios which could change the date considerably.